aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Filter
      - The name of the first filter.

+   * - Abs.Param
+     - The parameter of the first filter in pixel units.

-   * - Param
+   * - Rel.Param
-     - The parameter of the first filter.
+     - The parameter of the first filter relative to the PSF width.

    * - Description
      - The full description of the filter.
 For a ``Difference`` or ``Jury`` filter the full set of filters will be listed.